ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 Most sites can use the europa.eu smartloader (//europa.eu/webtools/load.js), but this can be configured to use another one if needed.

-Or set the variable "nexteuropa_webtools_smartloader_prurl"
+Or set the variable "nexteuropa_martloader_prurl"

 [Go to top](#table-of-contents)